 Smart, Safe, Successful – Why Contractor Safety is Good for Business

-Spotlight: An Interview with Kent Smith, Senior Safety Manager, Merriwether & Williams Insurance Services, Inc.
+Spotlight: An Interview with Kent Smith, Former Senior Safety Manager, Merriwether & Williams Insurance Services, Inc.

-Kent Smith, Senior Safety Manager at Merriwether & Williams Insurance Services, Inc., has extensive knowledge about the importance of safety.
+Kent Smith has extensive knowledge about the importance of safety.
 Kent started his safety-related career as a paramedic in the 90’s, moved into child and senior care safety, conducted health inspections in the military and then was asked to oversee large-scale construction safety for the military in Kuwait.
 Currently, Kent oversees project safety as consultant to the risk management department for the City and County of San Francisco, focusing on the San Francisco International Airport.
 As his schedule permits, he also facilitates OSHA certification workshops throughout the State to help contractors get certified in work-related safety procedures.
 Kent took some time to share with Contractor Tools why Contractor Safety is a vitally important but too often an overlooked aspect of operating a business.

 Contractor Tools: Kent, can you give a little more detail about what it is you do to oversee project safety – what does that involve?